Traditional Residence Halls

 '64 HallsPorter, Whitney, Blaisdell, Bushnell, Peet

 These halls are referred to as the '64 Halls (construction began in 1964).
 Renovated in 1994, these halls have mostly single rooms with an open lounge on each floor.
 Designed for privacy, each floor is constructed with two u-shaped sections, connected by a lounge area.
 All of the halls are coed; however, Porter and Whitney have single-sex floors.
 Blaisdell, Bushnell and Peet are coed by room.
+The Residence Life Office is located on the first floor of Whitney Hall.
 The College Health and Counseling Centers are located on the first floor of Porter Hall.
 The quiet floor and the alcohol-free floors are located in Bushnell Hall.
 A gender neutral floor is located in Blaisdell Hall.

 Aldrich Hall is one of the largest and oldest residence halls.
 Built in 1946 and renovated in 1999, Aldrich houses over 100 students on two coed floors, one split floor of men and women and one small all women's floor.
 The majority of the rooms are doubles with some singles and a few triples.
 There is a kitchen and lounge on the first, second, and third floors.
 The Aldrich smart classroom is located on the ground floor.